Q : What Is ETC?

 A: The maximum is determined by vocal balance, choreography, and space on stage.

-Q: How often do we rehearse, and for how long?
+Q: How often do you rehearse, and for how long?

-A: Main Street and New Generation rehearse on Saturdays throughout the year.
-Sunday afternoons are reserved for the All Americans.
-Rouge rehearses on Tuesday evenings.
+A: Each group rehearses once a week throughout the year.
 Additional rehearsals are held early in the season and before competitions as the Musical Director deems necessary.

 Q: Are there scholarships available?